-To commemorate our heritage and history, celebrate our community, and advance the equality of LGBTQ+ people
+It is our mission to commemorate our heritage and history, celebrate our community, and advance the equality of LGBTQ+ people.
+Our goals include:

-Commemorate the heritage and history of LGBTQ+ people in the United States, including those living right here on the Eastern Shore
+Commemorate the heritage and history of LGBTQ+ people in the U.S., including those living right here on the Eastern Shore

 Celebrate the City of Salisbury's commitment to increasing visibility of LGBTQ+ people